NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support a non-uniform grid?

 No. Meep does not support non-orthogonal grids with spatially varying resolution.
 One possible approach, which does not require changes to the underlying code and is not yet implemented, is to use a coordinate transformation to selectively increase the resolution in a given region of the computational cell.
 This is possible using transformation optics which involves a change of materials.
 For more details, see the notes [Coordinate Transformation and Invariance in Electromagnetism](http://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf) and [Variable Resolution in Meep](https://github.com/fesc3555/meep_variable_resolution) using this technique.

+### Can Meep model electrostatic effects?

+Not really.
+A time-domain simulation is inefficient for [electrostatics](https://en.wikipedia.org/wiki/Electrostatics) calculations; you are usually much better off directly solving e.g. [Poisson's equation](https://en.wikipedia.org/wiki/Poisson%27s_equation#Electrostatics) to obtain the fields from a given charge distribution.
+This usually involves a frequency-domain, integral-equation solver based on [finite](https://en.wikipedia.org/wiki/Finite_element_method) or [boundary](https://en.wikipedia.org/wiki/Boundary_element_method) element methods.

+Note that no field in FDTD is truly static in any case, because you start at time=0 with zero fields and then you have to turn them on somehow.
+In Meep, probably the best you can do is to use a source with a very low frequency and a gradual turn-on specified by the `width` parameter of [`ContinuousSrc`](Python_User_Interface.md#continuoussource).

 ### How do I visualize the structure and fields in 3d?